Espresso Brewing Method

 How To Make an Espresso Shot…

-This article will teach you how to brew Espresso.
+In this article, we will teach you how to brew Espresso.
 It is a fully flavored, concentrated form of coffee.
 It is brewed using an Espresso Machine that forces pressurized water through very finely ground coffee.
-Once you get the hang of the recipe and get all the tools you require, it is only a matter of practice.
+Once you get the hang of the recipe and get all the tools you need, it is only a matter of practice.
 Just like mastering any other food recipe, you need to have patience and practice when brewing Espresso.

 If you are not a coffee aficionado, you might not know that Espresso is the base for every non-filter coffee.
 Which means it is the base for almost all other coffee brews such as Lattes, Flat Whites, and Cappuccinos.
 Espresso is often described as well as served using the term shots.

 Coffee beans were traded across the globe by merchants as early as the 1600s.
 But the Espresso is a fairly new invention.
 It grew in popularity back in the 20th Century.

 Espresso was invented so that people did not have to wait five minutes for a cup of delicious coffee.
 In 1901, during the peak of the Industrial Revolution, an Italian inventor came up with an idea for the Espresso machine.

 Later on, Luigi Bezzara made a patent for a coffee machine that used group-heads that could be clamped with coffee ground-filled portafilters.
 Later an engineer, Desidero Pavoni, bought the patent from Luigi, and via sales, and marketing expertise, revolutionized the way we drink coffee forever.

 What You Need To Make A Espresso Shot